 Whitening toothpaste, perfume, hair extensions, stretch-mark cream, anti-wrinkle cream, hair-removal cream and body scrubs all sound like modern comforts.
 However, each of these substances were actually present in 3000 BC (approximately 5000 years ago)!

 Cleopatra, the last active Pharaoh of Ancient Egypt, is often regarded as one of the first beauty icons, due to her chic bobbed hair and sleek winged eyeliner.
-Cleopatra famously bathed in a mixture of milk and honey – the milk of a young donkey mixed with fresh honey and almond oil.
+Cleopatra famously bathed in a mixture of milk and honey – the milk of a young donkey mixed with fresh honey and almond oil - not too similar from the ingredients in some shower products we use today.
 Legend has it that she would travel with two donkeys, just in case… Cleopatra would also order her servants to scrub her body with water and salt from the Dead Sea, a practice that no doubt inspired the modern use of body scrubs to ensure soft skin.
 Cleopatra is often speculated to be a contributor to the ancient manuscript ‘The Beginning of the Book on How to Make the Old Young’.

 It is often expressed that no other country or culture valued beautification and body care as much as the Ancient Egyptians.
 Kohl eyeliner was found in the tombs of Nefertiti and her daughters; kohl eyeliner, which was often worn in thick, winged fashion, was thought to provide protection from the evil eye (as well as protecting the delicate eye area from the sun’s rays).
 The lead-based substances in the kohl promoted the production of nitric oxide in their skin, which helped strengthen their immune systems against diseases.
 These guys were really onto something!